Nesta Helen Webster

-In 1920, Webster became a contributor to The Jewish Peril, a series of articles in the London Morning Post centered on the forged document The Protocols of the Elders of Zion.
+In 1920, Webster became a contributor to The Jewish Peril, a series of articles in the London Morning Post centred on the forged document The Protocols of the Elders of Zion.
 These articles were compiled and published in the same year in book form under the title of The Cause of World Unrest.
 Webster claimed that the authenticity of the Protocols of the Elders of Zion was an "open question".
-Prior to World War II, Webster was involved in Fascist political groups in the United Kingdom.
+Before World War II, Webster was involved in British fascist groups.

 Early years

 Born in 1876, in the North London stately home Trent Park, Webster was the youngest daughter of Robert Cooper Lee Bevan and Emma Frances Shuttleworth.
 She was educated at Westfield College, now part of Queen Mary, University of London.
 When she became an adult, she travelled around the world, visiting India, Burma, Singapore, and Japan.
 In 1904, she married Arthur Templer Webster, Superintendent of the British Police in India.